Haoziwan/cheatsheet-maker/README.md

 - Customizable multi-column layout settings
 - Mathematical expressions with KaTeX
 - Diagrams with Mermaid
+- drag and drop images directly into the editor (images are stored in IndexedDB, F12 clear site data to remove)

-- Automatic saving using localStorage
+- Automatic saving settings using localStorage

 ## Tech Stack